mattheworiordan/ably-cli/README.md

 - `channels` - List of active channels on the Ably platform
 - `channel_history` - Historical messages from a specific Ably channel
 - `channel_presence` - Current presence members on a specific Ably channel

+# Terminal Server

+This repository includes a terminal server that provides a bash environment over WebSockets for the web based CLI.
+See [Server-Setup.md](./docs/Server-Setup.md) for more info on how it works and how to deploy it.